I am often asked,

 There is a range of tactics that you can use to retain customers longer:

-- Saving customers who indicate that they no longer want the product/service. - Whether you know it or not, you’ve probably been through a “save team” or customer retention process.
+In practice, you’ve been put through a “save team” or customer retention process.
 Save teams are trained to keep customers and often have access to better offers and incentives to help the process along.

 Of course, you can spend a lot of money and never change the loyalty of your customers.
 So you need to be certain that your loyalty program is delivering a net customer value improvement.

 3. Cost: Lower the cost to serve

 Ensure that you are not continuing to market to customers who cannot or will not buy more of your products and services.

 Making it Happen

-The key to implementing effective strategies for delivering customer value is in selecting combinations of approaches that give you synergistic impact on customer value.
+The key to implementing effective strategies for delivering customer value is selecting combinations of approaches create synergistic impact on customer value.